KonnorRogers/konnor-rails-starter/README.md

   new directory.
 Component names should contain at least 1 `-` and be lower cased.

+  Example: `my-component`

+  - To preview a web component you can load up storybook with:
+    `yarn storybook` or with `yarn wds` and then navigate to your component in the browser.

 ## Svg Icons provided by Heroicons